 The Ashland-Greenwood Public Schools has award winning students and programs.
-We are proud of verv our school district's accomplishments and look forward to having your child become a part of our success story
+We are very proud of our school district's accomplishments and look forward to having your child become a part of our success story

 Mission

 Our school, with family and community cooperation, promotes lifelong learning to awaken, develop and enhance the individual potential.